 As far as the functionality goes, they seem to have thought of everything.

-To make it easy, the waffle maker automatically calculates the correct cooking time for whatever style of waffle you select.
+To make it easy, this Breville waffle maker automatically calculates the correct cooking time for whatever style of waffle you select.
 Simply turn the dial and allow it to preheat.

 Once the lid is closed, the timer and progress indicator automatically begin to count down as the waffles cook.
 No need to worry if you overfilled the batter.
 The “No Mess Moat” catches any excess from spilling out onto the counter.
 (I think they had me in mind.)

 No need to peek either.
 Wait for the beep and lift the lid to reveal perfectly browned waffles!
 You can easily adjust the cooking time if you prefer lighter or darker.

 Did I mention how easily the waffles come out?
 Batter will never stick to your cooking plates thanks to premium PFOA-free non-stick coating.
 This is probably my favourite feature after what I went through with our old waffle maker!
 A quick wipe with a damp rag and you’re ready for the next time.